imacat/obasync/README.rst

 If the Basic library ``MyApp`` does not exist, it will be created.
 Missing modules will be added, and excess modules will be removed.

-And vice versa.
-Given the following Basic macros:
+On the other hand, given the following Basic macros:

 * Library: ``MyApp``
 * Modules: ``MyMacros`` ``Utils`` ``Registry`` ``Data``